-This is a beginning list; advocates may identify more offenses that no longer are crimes of violence, as we continue to apply Dimaya.
-For further discussion, see endnotes to these offenses in the California Chart (sign up at www.ilrc.org/chart).
+Advocates may identify more offenses that no longer are crimes of violence, as we continue to apply Dimaya.

 Dimaya should apply retroactively, so that some prior convictions no longer can be held a deportable crime of domestic violence and/or a crime of violence aggravated felony.
 If you have a current or past client penalized under these provisions, review the case to see if Dimaya might change the analysis.
 A person previously found deportable and/or ineligible for relief because of a conviction found to be a crime of DV or a COV under 18 USC § 16(b) may have a basis to file a motion to reopen or reconsider in light of Dimaya.
 Also, a person previously advised not to apply for an immigration benefit like adjustment of status or naturalization because of such a conviction might now be safely eligible to apply for such a benefit.
 In these cases, investigate whether the person could re-apply for some relief or move to reopen a prior decision - even if the person already has been removed.
-See discussion and sample pleadings for dealing with older convictions in online practice advisory.
+A discussion and sample pleadings for dealing with older convictions is available in the Dimaya practice advisory cited above.

-Stokeling and Crimes of Violence.
-Following Dimaya, the Supreme Court addressed a definition of COV that is identical to 18 USC § 16(a), in Stokeling v.
+Stokeling and De Minimis Touching.
+Following Dimaya, the Supreme Court addressed a definition of COV that is identical to 18 USC § 16(a) in Stokeling v.
 United States, 139 S.Ct.
 544 (2019).
-Stokeling held that if overcoming the will of the victim is an element of the offense-as it was in the Florida robbery offense at issue-then, due to the nature of that confrontation, even a minimal use of force amounts to a COV.
+Stokeling held that if overcoming the will of the victim is an element of the offense-as it was in the Florida robbery offense at issue-then, due to the nature of that confrontation, even a de minimis use of force, often called an "offensive touching," amounts to a COV.
 Significantly, the Court stated that the Stokeling rule does not apply to offenses such as classic battery that can be committed by a minimal touching.
 Id. at 553.
-Overcoming the will of the victim is not a requirement for committing simple battery.
+Overcoming the will of the victim is not a requirement for committing battery.